2023 Read with Jenna Book Club List: The Best Books Ranked

 Dear Edward by Anne Napolitano

-January 2020 Read with Jenna Book List Pick
+January 2020 Read with Jenna Book Club Pick

-There is so much that I loved about this book.
+There is so much that I love about this family drama novel.
 It is such a feel-good book that is more than what it seems.
 It is well-written and funny and made our top books of 2019 list.

 Transcendent Kingdom and others on the Read with Jenna book club list